rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders-prevent-dead-mobile-battery.md

    so that's one reason people wear a smart watch.
    But that can run out of battery as well.

-0. After a certain amount of time, the Dispatcher may
+0. So the Dispatcher may
    <strong>call the phone</strong> with a recorded message.

-0. If that doesn't get attention, a <strong>smart bulb</strong>
-   can be lit up with a color and pattern of lighting set by the owner.

-0. Individual preferences for being alerted, and the <a href="#escalation">sequence of escalation</a> preferred, are set in a
-   <strong>dispatch</strong> program GUI.

-   For example, those hard of hearing may prefer lights.

-0. Alternately, a recorded sound, recorded speech, or text-to-speech artificial voice may also be emitted.
+0. Alternately, a recorded sound, recorded speech, or text-to-speech artificial voice may also be emitted from a speaker device.

 0. If a response is not received within a set time, an annoying <strong>alarm</strong> could sound.

+0. Individual preferences for being alerted, and the <a href="#escalation">sequence of escalation</a> preferred, are set in the
+   <strong>dispatch</strong> GUI.

+0. For example, those hard of hearing may prefer that a <strong>smart bulb</strong> be lit up with a color and pattern of lighting set by the owner.

+   This owner control of notifications is what provides great value from this solution.

 0. Additional actuators can be added, such as
    <a href="#Vibrators">vibrating devices</a>.